jsventures/instldraw/README.md

   - `ref` will traverse an entity's links and collect the values of your specified property path.
   - For example, `isMember` under `bind` for `teams` uses `data.ref('memberships.userId')` to 1) collect all linked memberships for a given team and then 2) select the `userId` property for each membership.
 - You can use the `bind` param to define abstractions (`isMember`, `isInvitee`) that can be re-used across rules for that namespace.

+## Why Instant?
+Instant is a sync engine inspired by Firebase with support for relational data.
+To learn more, check out [this essay](https://www.instantdb.com/essays/next_firebase).